 - Magic Tricks for Kids has some fun videos for kid’s magic tricks.
-Also check out their main site.
+Also, check out their main site.

-- The Society of Young Magicians is a part of the Society of American Magicians that offers a membership to youth between the ages of 7 and 17, it includes a subscription to The Magic SYMbol online magazine.
-If children join they have to take the Membership Pledge where they agree to not to tell any of the secrets of magic to anyone (among other things), which would probably be cool for a kid.
+- The Society of Young Magicians is a part of the Society of American Magicians that offers a membership to youth between the ages of 7 and 17, and it includes a subscription to The Magic SYMbol online magazine.
+If children join, they have to take the Membership Pledge where they agree not to tell any of the secrets of magic to anyone (among other things), which would probably be cool for a kid.

 We couldn’t find many apps with magic tricks that are specifically designed for kids.
-There are a few available but the reviews for them aren’t great.
+There are a few available, but the reviews for them aren’t great.
 However, there is a pretty big selection of magic trick apps that are designed for beginners that are good for kids as well (with a lot of practice and a bit of patience).

 - Invisible Deck is another easy(ish) trick that you can do on an iPhone that is okay for kids to try.